The strong backreaction regime in axion inflation

 {\it 3.-} In the linear regime, the power spectrum of the unstable helicity $\Delta_{A}^{(+)}(k,t)$ develops an exponentially growing peak, tracking the Hubble scale at $k/a \sim H/\xi$.
 However, as the top panel of Fig.~\ref{fig:PS_IL18} shows, the shape of the power spectra changes considerably when backreaction is considered.
 In the homogenoeus case (dashed), the spectrum peak grows resonantly in amplitude once backreaction starts, but shifts mildly its (slightly) super-horizon position reached at the onset of backreaction.
 The spectrum also develops an oscillatory pattern at scales around the Hubble radius in its UV tail.
 In the inhomogeneous case (solid), on the contrary, oscillatory features are never imprinted in the spectrum, which now spreads power into UV scales, shifting gradually its peak to smaller (slightly sub-horizon) scales, as inflation carries on.
 As a result the spectrum becomes smoother and wider.
 The homogeneous and inhomogeneous spectra actually demonstrate that the two approaches capture very different physics.

 {\it 4.-} The bottom panel of Fig.~\ref{fig:PS_IL18} features yet another new result due to including inhomogeneity.
 As the inflaton gradients are developed, the terms $\propto \vec{\nabla}\phi\times\vec{E}$ in Eq.~(\ref{eqn:eom2}) drive the excitation of the \textit{longitudinal} mode $A_i^{\rm (L)}$, as well as of the other circular polarization $A_i^{(-)}$, which had previously remained in vacuum.
 Furthermore, the term $\propto \dot{\phi}\vec{B}$ also contributes to stimulate $A_i^{(-)}$, thanks to the inhomogeneity of $\dot\phi$.
 When we switch our simulations to an evolution with Eqs.~(\ref{eqn:eom1})-(\ref{eqn:eom3}), $A_i^{\rm (L)}$ and $A_i^{(-)}$ start with a non-vanishing amplitude much smaller than $A_i^{(+)}$.
-However, towards the end of inflation, when backreaction is stronger, $A_i^{(-)}$ and $A_i^{\rm (L)}$ become comparable to (when not even larger than) $A_i^{(+)}$, depending on the scale.
+However, towards the end of inflation, once strong backreaction is at play, $A_i^{(-)}$ and $A_i^{\rm (L)}$ become comparable to (when not even larger than) $A_i^{(+)}$, depending on the scale.
 To quantify this result, we plot in Fig.~\ref{fig:SpectralHelicity} the spectral helicity [c.f.~Eq.~(\ref{eq:SpecHel})] for our fiducial choice $\alpha_\Lambda = 18$.
 Whereas in the homogeneous case the gauge field excitation is maximally chiral ($\mathcal{H}(k,t) = 1$), this is no longer the case when all fields are allowed to fluctuate locally.
 For instance, Fig.~\ref{fig:SpectralHelicity} shows that at the end of inflation, $\Delta_A^{(+)} \approx 3 \Delta_A^{(-)}$ ({\it i.e.}~$\mathcal{H}(k,t) \approx 1/2$) at slightly super-Hubble scales, whereas the helicity balance tends to be restored ($\mathcal{H}(k,t) \rightarrow 0$) in the UV tail of the spectrum, at around $k/a \gtrsim 10H $.
-Remarkably, the evolution around $\mathcal{N}\sim 0$, shows that $A_i^{(-)}$ dominates over $A_i^{(+)}$ at ${k/a} \sim 10H$, with $\mathcal{H}(k,t) \gtrsim -1/2$.
-Similar results are obtained for the other couplings.
-We will discuss in detail the excitation mechanism of $A_i^{\rm (L)}$ and $A_i^{(-)}$ in~\cite{AxInflLong}.
+Remarkably, the evolution around $\mathcal{N}\sim 0$ shows that $A_i^{(-)}$ dominates over $A_i^{(+)}$ at ${k/a} \sim 10H$, with $\mathcal{H}(k,t) \gtrsim -1/2$.
+We shall discuss further the excitation mechanism of $A_i^{\rm (L)}$ and $A_i^{(-)}$ in~\cite{AxInflLong}.
+We note that analogous helicity restoration effects at sub-horizon scales have also been reported in preheating studies~\cite{Adshead:2015pva,Adshead:2016iae}, for the milder coupling regime $9 \lesssim \alpha_\Lambda \lesssim 14$.